How did the months get their names?

 The first month in the calendar named after a real person, July was named in honour of Julius Caesar after his death in 44 BC, July being the month of his birth.
 Before it was renamed, the month was known as Quintilis (borrowed into English as Quintile), which means ‘fifth’.
 If you’ve been counting, you’ll know that July isn’t the fifth month: we’ll come on to that when we reach September and October.

-Following suit, in 8 BC, the month Sextilis (‘sixth’) was renamed after Augustus, the first Roman emperor, who had died six years earlier.
+Following suit, in 8 BC, the month Sextilis (‘sixth’) was renamed after Augustus, the first Roman emperor and great-nephew to Julius Caesar.
 Augustus himself was given this title when he became emperor, having previously been known as Octavian.
 It came from the Latin augustus meaning ‘consecrated, venerable’ which gave rise to the English adjective august, ‘respected and impressive’.

 September follows on from Quinitlis and Sextilis, in that it comes from the Latin septem, ‘seven’.
 As with those (and the rest of the calendar), the numbering is a bit off now: September was originally the seventh month in an ancient Roman ten-month calendar, which started with March.